-Like Emmerdale or the nation of Germany, food and sex have a long and complicated history that few of us can claim to truly understand.
+Food and sex, like Emmerdale or the nation of Germany, have a long and complicated history that few of us can claim to truly understand.
 Whether the two have any place being mixed is a subject which everyone invariably has an opinion on.
 For every man you'll find who'll think nothing of saucily chomping down on a chocolate-coated strawberry while raising an inviting brow at a prospective sexual partner at a bus stop, you'll find another person who is utterly disgusted at the sight of some man ogling them while drooling chocolate and fruit all over his chin when all you're trying to do is wait for a dang bus!

 Yet, for all this, there are a few foods that scientists hesitantly agree have the potential to inspire sexual excitement in people, they call these foods aphrodisiacs.
 To truly understand the relationship of food and sex, and what on earth constitutes an aphrodisiac, we need to ask ourselves a few questions.

 - Can food make you feel sexy?
 Yes.

 - Can food look sexy?
 Sort of, yes.

 - Can you feel sexy after food?
 Yes - but not if you've eaten too much of it, esp. rich curries and hams.

 - Can food make you want to have sex?
 Yes, some foods can.

 - Can you have sex with food?
 Absolutely not.